Proposed New 2023 Rates to Support Cleaner Energy, Reliable Service

 Assisting Customers

-TEP’s monthly Lifeline low-income discount would increase from $18 to $20 for qualifying residential customers whose household income does not exceed 200 percent of the federal poverty level.
-The new rates also would eliminate TEP’s transaction fees for most credit card payments from residential and small business customers as well as for cash payments made at third-party payment processors.
+TEP’s monthly Lifeline low-income discount increases from $18 to $20 under the newly approved rates for qualifying residential customers whose household income does not exceed 200 percent of the federal poverty level.

 TEP has supported customers and our community during the ongoing pandemic through increased philanthropic giving, delayed recovery of higher energy expenses, direct bill credits and a campaign to connect qualifying customers to expanded federal aid and other bill payment assistance – efforts that have included door-to-door visits.
 Including all federal funding, contributions and other resources, TEP has directed nearly $33 million in assistance to customers and our community since 2020.